utat-ss/FINCH-sequence-diagrams/README.md

-# systems-diagrams
+# FINCH Sequence Diagrams
-Collection of diagrams relevant to systems work.
+Collection of sequence diagrams relevant to the FINCH mission.